 Daniel Eisenstadt currently serves as Managing Director of MDM Equity Partners (MDM) and President of Community Veterinary Partners (CVP), a veterinary services business that owns and operates thirty veterinary hospitals in the Mid-Atlantic region.
 Prior to founding MDM and CVP, Mr. Eisenstadt served as managing director at CMS Companies, a private equity and real estate investment firm.
 At CMS, he led investments into companies that focused on education, health care services, and food and beverage, among others.

-Before joining CMS, Mr. Eisenstadt was the founding executive director and co-founder, with AIPR Board President Fred Schwartz, of the Auschwitz Jewish Center, a museum and visitor center located near the former concentration camp.
-His work with the Auschwitz Jewish Center and AIPR is driven by family history.
+Before joining CMS, Mr. Eisenstadt was the founding executive director and co-founder, with AIPG Board President Fred Schwartz, of the Auschwitz Jewish Center, a museum and visitor center located near the former concentration camp.
+His work with the Auschwitz Jewish Center and AIPG is driven by family history.
 According to Mr. Eisenstadt:

 My grandmother died in a displaced persons camp after surviving World War II – my family has been impacted by genocide.
 A world without genocide may be an impossible dream but it’s worth striving for.